Editorial Process and Peer Review

 The Peer Review Process (External Review)

-Suitable submissions to Arkhaia Anatolika Journal undergo a double-blind peer review process: The author’s identity is not revealed to the reviewers, and vice versa.
+Suitable submissions to Arkhaia Anatolika undergo a double-blind peer review process: The author’s identity is not revealed to the reviewers, and vice versa.
 The responsible editor determines two reviewers.
 Reviewers who accept review are expected to complete their review within the time allotted to them.
 In special cases, additional time can be given to the referee for evaluation.
 If their conclusions are not unanimous, a third reviewer may be consulted.
 The reviewers are absolutely independent of the authors and not affiliated with the same institution.
 A referee’s decision is made in four categories as “acceptance without revision”, “acceptance after minor revision”, “review again after major revision”, and “rejection”.
 The reviewed manuscript are returned back to the corresponding author with comments and recommended revisions.

 For papers “accepted without revision”, they are received and published as they are received.